pivotal/docs-platform-automation/docs/pipeline/resources.md

 `platform-automation-tasks` and `platform-automation-image` are S3 resources that will be stored for internet-restricted, or faster, access.

-{% code_snippet 'examples', 'resources-pipeline-resources-platform-automation' %}

-### Exported Installation Resource

-{% include "./.export_installation_note.md" %}

-{% code_snippet 'examples', 'resources-pipeline-export-installation' %}
+{% code_snippet 'examples', 'resources-pipeline-platform-automation' %}

 ### Configured Resources

-You will need to add these to your configurations repo.
-These contain values for your env file, which must be manually created.
+You will need to add your [`download-product` configuration][download-product-config] configuration files to your configurations repo.
+These must be manually created.
 For more details, see the [Inputs and Outputs][inputs-outputs] section.

-{% code_snippet 'examples', 'resources-pipeline-resources-configurations' %}
+{% code_snippet 'examples', 'resources-pipeline-configurations' %}

 ### Trigger Resources

-{% code_snippet 'examples', 'resources-pipeline-resources-triggers' %}
+{% code_snippet 'examples', 'resources-pipeline-triggers' %}

 ### Credhub Interpolate Job